kkholst/targeted/README.md

 implementation of parametric models (including different discrete choice models) and model diagnostics tools.

-R
-elevant models includes models binary regression models with binary exposure and with nuisance models defined by additional covariates.
+Relevant models includes binary regression models with binary exposure and with nuisance models defined by additional covariates.
 Models for the relative risk and risk differences where examined by (Richardson et al 2018) and the odds ratio in